 Career highlights include Quint in Turn of the Screw (Opera Cleveland & Casleton Festival), Jimmy in Mahagonny (Tanglewood Music Festival, Lucca, Pisa, Ravenna & Livorno), Tamino in The Magic Flute (Cleveland Institute of Music), Tito La clemenza di Tito (New York Opera Forum).
-He has sung over 20 roles in the past three seasons including as an ensemble member of the Badisches Staatstheater Karlsruhe: The Fisher in The Nightingale, Robert Wilson in Dr. Atomic, Bob Boles in Peter Grimes, Steuermann in Fliegender Holländer, Licinius & Cinna in La Vestale, Froh in Das Rheingold, & Sali in A Village Romeo and Juliet.
-Most recently he sang a triumphant Pylades in Ifegenie auf Taurus with the Gluck International Festpiele in Nürnberg.
+He sang over 20 roles while he was in the ensemble of the Badisches Staatstheater Karlsruhe, including: The Fisher in The Nightingale, Robert Wilson in Dr. Atomic, Bob Boles in Peter Grimes, Steuermann in Fliegender Holländer, Licinius & Cinna in La Vestale, Froh in Das Rheingold, & Sali in A Village Romeo and Juliet.
+He ended his tenure with a triumphant Pylades in Ifegenie auf Taurus there and repeated his success with the role with the Gluck International Festspiel in Nürnberg.

 As a concert singer he has sung recitals at the Tanglewood Festival, Ravinia Festival (with Brian Zeger), Heidelbergerfrühling Festival, Merkin Hall (NYC) and the Konzerthaus Berlin, also Messiah for the Karlsruhe Händelfestpiel, Bach at the Karlsruhe Stadtkirche and Puccini's Missa di Gloria.